Renting commercial property

 Mandatory energy label for offices

-As of 2023, office buildings larger than 100 m2 are required by law to have a class-C energy label or higher.
-Properties that do not meet these requirements can no longer be used as an office.
+Office buildings larger than 100 m2 are required by law to have a class-C energy label or higher.
+Properties that do not meet these requirements can not be used as an office.
 It is the responsibility of the lessor or owner of the building to ensure that it meets the energy requirements.

 The lease contract